 - We miss a lot of lies, how can we ever learn to recognize the evidence of deception?

 - So what weapons will you use to defend yourself against deception?

 There are always two: Don't agree to the lie

-Nobody can lie to you without your consent.
-The liar and the liar work hand in hand to prepare the ground for the lie.
-A lie does not gain power by being uttered, but by someone willing to believe it.
+No one can lie to you without your consent.
+The liar and the lied to work Hand in hand to prepare the ground for the lie.
+A lie gains power not by being told, but by someone agreeing to believe it.

 - Whether I make the decision to believe that a stock goes up, that my dress looks stunning on me, or that I was accidentally not put on the recipient list of an email depends on how I look at the world.
 My assessment criteria for a situation are the glasses through which I look at information.

 - So if I have my greed under control (I handle the risk on the stock exchange with caution), my ego is intact (I know that I don't have everything) and I keep my impulsiveness at bay (although I urgently need the job, I decide not to assume that the company will still be solvent in six months), then I can start to take a sober look at the facts and see the signs of deception with an unbiased eye.